alorum/seoslides/readme.txt

 == Changelog ==

+= 1.2.3 =

+* Add an optional Product Key to the settings page for initial integrations with Easy Digital Downloads.

 = 1.2.2 =

 * Allow imported slides to "inherit" the background of the default/master slide rather than be set individually.